AstrobioMike/NASA-GeneLab-working/Metagenomics/Assembly-based/GL-DPPD-XXXX.md

 ---

 ## 13. Generating normalized, gene-level coverage summary tables of KO-annotations and taxonomy across samples
+> **Notes**
+> * To combine across samples to generate these summary tables, we need the same "units".
+This is done for annotations based on the assigned KO terms, and all non-annotated functions are included together as "Not annotated".
+It is done for taxonomic classifications based on taxids (full lineages included in the table), and any not classified are included together as "Not classified".
+> * The values we are working with are coverage per gene (so they are number of bps recruited to the gene normalized by the length of the gene).
+These have been normalized by making the total coverage of a sample 1,000,000 and setting each individual gene-level coverage its proportion of that 1,000,000 total.
+So basically percent, but out of 1,000,000 instead of 100 to make the numbers more friendly.

 ```
 bit-GL-combine-KO-and-tax-tables *-gene-coverage-annotation-and-tax.tsv -o GLDS-286